-- The transit agency's accounting system follows the USOA; - The transit agency's accounting system follows accrual accounting or uses a directly translatable method; and - All financial data are in accordance with NTD requirements.
+- The transit agency's accounting system follows the Uniform System of Accounts (USOA); - The transit agency's accounting system follows accrual accounting or uses a directly translatable method; and - All financial data are in accordance with NTD requirements.

 The auditor must state in the IAS-FD if he or she finds that any data do not conform to NTD requirements and describe the discrepancies.